lmachens/soc.th.gl/extractor/README.md

 It's required to have Songs of Conquest installed on your computer.
 This guide is for the Steam version, but should work for other versions too.

 Next, you need to install [AssetRipper](https://github.com/AssetRipper/AssetRipper/), which is a tool to extract the game data.
-The latest tested version is [v0.3.0.1](https://github.com/AssetRipper/AssetRipper/releases/tag/0.3.0.1).
+The latest tested version is [v1.0.13.1](https://github.com/AssetRipper/AssetRipper/releases/tag/1.0.13.1).

-### GUI version of AssetRipper
+### AssetRipper

-After you extracted the ZIP file, please run `AssetRipper.exe` and configurate it:
+After you extracted the ZIP file, please run `AssetRipper.GUI.Free.exe` and configurate it in the settings:

-- Image Export Format: `Webp`
 - Sprite Export Format: `Unity`
+- Script Export Format: `Decompiled`

 Now, open the game folder like `C:\Program Files (x86)\Steam\steamapps\common\SongsOfConquest\SongsOfConquest_Data`.

 Even if we are interested in some of the files, we will export everything.
-Click on `Export all Files` and select the folder of this README.md file target (`extractor`).
+Create a folder called `SongsOfConquest` next to this README.md file (`extractor/SongsOfConquest`).
+Click on `Export all Files` and enter the path to the `SongsOfConquest` folder.

-Exporting these files will take a while and a new folder called `SongsOfConquest` will be created.
+Exporting these files will take a while.

 ### Start the extractor